nannib/mydigitaltwin/README.md

 1) Run the install.bat file (it installs Tesseract, Ollama, LLama3.2 model and FFMpeg)
 2) In the framework follow the prompts (e.g. download a template).
+3) Download the checkpoint wav2lip_gan.pth following the link into the folder named "weights".
-3) The workspace is in the documents folder.
+4) The workspace is in the "documents" folder, where you put your documents for the RAG indexing.
-4) Choose an embedder (by default there is bert-base-italian-uncased for Italian.
+5) Choose an embedder (by default there is bert-base-italian-uncased for Italian.
-5) Update the index.
+6) Update the index.
 7) CHAT
 8) The program downloads the files to C:\Users\YOUR_USER_NAME\.cache\huggingface\hub: models--dbmdz--bert-base-italian-uncased, models--Salesforce--blip-image-captioning-base, whisper, coqui-tts.